wavded/ogr2ogr/readme.md

 ## Usage

-ogr2ogr takes either a file or url path, a stream, or a GeoJSON object.
+ogr2ogr takes either a path, a stream, or a GeoJSON object.
 The result of the transformation can be consumed via callback or stream:

 ```js
 var ogr2ogr = require('ogr2ogr')